Protecting Grizzly Bears

 Still, the Trump administration removed Endangered Species Act protections for Yellowstone grizzly bears, opening the door for trophy hunting.
-In late June, 2017 with our partners at WildEarth Guardians, we sent the U.S. Fish and Wildlife Service a notice of our intent to sue the agency over the decision.
+In late August, 2017 with our partners at WildEarth Guardians, we went to court to reverse this decision.
 Among other issues, our reasoning includes:

 - Removing federal protections is premature and violates the Service’s mandate to recover grizzlies under the Endangered Species Act.